Time running short, showdown looms over border aid package

-WASHINGTON (AP) — It took last-minute changes and a full-court press by top Democratic leaders, but the House passed with relative ease a $4.5 billion emergency border aid package to care for thousands of migrant families and unaccompanied children detained after crossing the U.S.-Mexico border.
+WASHINGTON (AP) — A House-passed $4.5 billion emergency border aid package faces a dim future in the GOP-held Senate, the chamber’s top Republican said Wednesday, as pressure builds to wrap up the measure before the government runs out of money to care for thousands of migrant families and unaccompanied children.

-The bill passed along party lines Tuesday night after House Speaker Nancy Pelosi quelled a mini-revolt by progressives and Hispanic lawmakers who sought significant changes to the legislation.
-New provisions added to the bill were more modest than what those lawmakers had sought, but the urgent need for the funding — to prevent the humanitarian emergency on the border from turning into a debacle — appeared to outweigh any lingering concerns.
+The House passed its version with relative ease — but along party lines — Tuesday night after House Speaker Nancy Pelosi quelled a mini-revolt by progressives and Hispanic lawmakers who won relatively modest changes to the legislation.
+The funding is urgently needed to prevent the humanitarian emergency on the U.S.-Mexico border from worsening.

-The 230-195 vote sets up a showdown with the Republican-led Senate, which may try instead to force Democrats to send President Donald Trump a different, and broadly bipartisan, companion measure in coming days as the chambers race to wrap up the must-do legislation by the end of the week.
+The 230-195 House vote sets up a showdown with the Republican-led Senate, which may try instead to force Democrats to send President Donald Trump a different, and broadly bipartisan, companion measure in coming days as the chambers race to finish the must-do legislation by the end of the week.

+Senate Majority Leader Mitch McConnell, R-Ky., said the House bill is a dead letter in the Senate.

+“It’s a go-nowhere proposal filled with poison pill riders which the president has indicated he would veto,” McConnell said Tuesday.
+“They had to drag their bill way to the left to earn the support of most Democrats.
+As a result, the House has not made much progress toward actually making a law, just more resistance theater.”

+McConnell appears to face two basic options: Trying to “jam” the House with the Senate measure or accepting some changes sought by Democrats and avoiding a fight with Pelosi and Senate Minority Leader Chuck Schumer, D-N.Y.

 “The Senate has a good bill.
-Our bill is much better,” Pelosi, D-Calif., told her Democratic colleagues in a meeting Tuesday morning, according to a senior Democratic aide who spoke on condition of anonymity to describe the private session.
+Our bill is much better,” Pelosi, D-Calif., told her Democratic colleagues in a meeting Tuesday morning.

-“We are ensuring that children have food, clothing, sanitary items, shelter and medical care.
-We are providing access to legal assistance.
-And we are protecting families because families belong together,” Pelosi said in a subsequent floor speech.
+“We passed a great bill so just go tell the Senate that they should pass the same bill,” House Appropriations Committee Chairwoman Nita Lowey, D-N.Y., said Wednesday.
+Turning more serious, Lowey acknowledged that the congressional endgame on the measure “is really not clear right now.”

 Both House and Senate bills ensure funding could not be shifted to Trump’s border wall and would block information on sponsors of immigrant children from being used to deport them.
 Trump would be denied additional funding for Immigration and Customs Enforcement detention beds.